 “Sure.
 You’ll have to give me yours though.”
 She replied, standing up.

 This happened, the unspoken law that after sharing labs with each other after a while, no belonging stays yours anymore.
 Instead, everything in the lab becomes informally shared property.

 “Wake me up in five, okay?”
 Tadashi called over.
 He wanted to run one more test before calling it a day, but was too tired to stay awake while the programming was downloaded.
 As he slipped peacefully into his nap, his thoughts vaguely wandered.
 Tomorrow...
 Sunday...promised...Hiro...out...base...ball...

 15 minutes later, Tadashi’s computer started singing.
 Download complete.
 Download complete, it buzzed.
 San stood and crossed over to Tadashi’s station.
 She tapped on a button, soundlessly turning off the notification.
 Then, she glanced at her co-lab mate, wanting to feel exasperated but not quite managing it.
 He was drooling on her chair, but otherwise looked too peaceful.
 She could see the worn-outness painted on his face.
 She didn’t even glance at the clock - whatever time it told was only too late.

 She was more used to this lifestyle of tests, more readily devoted to this life of research, because she had been doing it since forever.
 But this guy, this heart-and-soul and brotherly guy that everyone loved, surely, surely wasn’t cut out for it.
 He had dedication, but he had other things too.

 No more tests today, she thought, smiling lightly as she started packing up his things.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, IdyllicdreamWrite a Review